![]() |

 Press the OK button.

 As the table indicates, there is a small decline if you pay more often during the year.
 The capital is paid off faster and therefore you pay less interest and a smaller total value.
-What is more important to notice is the difference of the total according as the interest rate rises.
+What is more important is the change in the total as the interest rate rises.
 These are important sums of money that can be saved over time.
-It's important to fight to always get the lowest rate possible.

 One of the limitations of the scenarios is that all the variable or input cells and all the result cells must be on the same worksheet.
 Some of your calculations can be on other worksheets, but not the variable cells or the cells you wish to see the results.